Hossein Ala'

-Hosein Alā (حسین علاء; 13 December 1881 – 13 July 1964) was an Iranian politician and statesman who served as Prime Minister of Iran in two terms.
-He also served as the foreign minister of Iran from 1943 to 1945, and as the Iranian Ambassador to the United States from 1945 to 1950.
+Hossein Ala' (حسین علاء; 13 December 1881 – 13 July 1964) was an Iranian politician and statesman who served as Prime Minister of Iran in two terms.
+He also served as the Foreign Minister of Iran from 1943 to 1945, and as the Iranian Ambassador to the United States from 1945 to 1950.

 Early life and education

 He was born in 1881 in Tehran and spent his early years in London.
 He was educated at Westminster School and studied law at the University of London after which he was admitted to the bar at Inner Temple.
 He became involved in politics through a position in the Foreign Affairs Ministry of Iran.